G-Global Homotopy Theory and Algebraic K-Theory: toc toc G -global homotopy theory via diagram spaces

 \subsubsection{Generalized projective model structures}

-We will obtain these model structures as an instance of a more general construction from \cite{schwede-book} of `generalized projective model structures' for suitable index categories.
+We will obtain these model structures as an instance of a more general construction from \cite{schwede-book} of `generalized projective model structures' for suitable indexing categories.
 For this we will need the following terminology: